 By making something a habit, it becomes much easier to do.
 It allows you to break down big tasks like learning 1000 words into small tasks like learning 20 words a day.
 It also prevents you from forgetting what you have already learned.

-Make it fun and learn practical words first.
+Make it fun and learn common and practical words first.
 To start things off, here is a great guide on animal vocabulary in Korean.
 Here is a post on months in Korean with a downloadable vocabulary practice worksheet.
 If you also want to learn how to express numbers in Korean, you can check our Korean numbers guide.

 2. Do have a Korean language target or goal

 And focus on that target!
 Learning a language is no small task.
 Native-level fluency is so far off for beginners that without a target or goal, you can easily lose motivation.

 Where do you want to be in 1/3/6/12 months from now in terms of Korean language skills?
 How much time are you willing to put in order to achieve your target skillset?